-- LU-7 Development in the eastern portion of the Hillcrest Station Area, the Town Center area, is contingent on the approval and funding of the Phillips Lane Interchange. - LU-8 Develop a Town Center in the eastern portion of the Hillcrest Station Area that incorporates retail, entertainment, hospitality, and residential uses in a "lifestyle center" or other pedestrian-oriented format. - LU-9 The Town Center Master Plan will include the following land use provisions: - A percentage of the office and retail uses are built prior to or in conjunction with residential uses. - The Town Center Master Plan shall allow: - No more than 1,500 total residential units; - At least 300,000 square feet of office uses; - Up to 730,000 square feet of retail, restaurant, hotel, and entertainment uses; and, - Up to 325 hotel rooms. - The FAR in the Town Center Master Plan area shall not exceed 1.0.
-Individual projects within the area may be built up to a maximum of 2.5, provided that the total FAR in the master plan area does not exceed 1.0. - LU-10 Establish a cluster of 3 to 4 pedestrian-oriented blocks ("Town Square") to serve the new residential community, area visitors and employees in the Town Center. - The pedestrian center should be focused on a public plaza or park to serve as a central gathering area. - Require active pedestrian-oriented retail, restaurants, personal services, and other commercial services and amenities on the ground floor to meet the needs of transit riders, residents, employees, and visitors.
+- LU-8 The development intensities and land use types allowed in the eastern portion of the Hillcrest Station Area, the Town Center area, is contingent on the approval and funding of the Phillips Lane Interchange.
+If the Phillips Land Interchange is not approved, the amount and types of development permitted in this area will be re-evaluated as part of the Master Plan process or a Specific Plan amendment. - LU-9 Develop a Town Center in the eastern portion of the Hillcrest Station Area that incorporates retail, entertainment, hospitality, and residential uses in a "lifestyle center" or other pedestrian-oriented format. - LU-10 The FAR in the Town Center Master Plan area shall not exceed 1.0.
+Individual projects within the area may be built up to a maximum of 2.5, provided that the total FAR in the master plan area does not exceed 1.0. - LU-11 If the Town Center Master Plan exceeds the following levels of development, additional environmental analysis shall be required: - 1,500 total residential units; - 300,000 square feet of office uses; - 730,000 square feet of retail, restaurant, hotel, and entertainment uses; and, - 325 hotel rooms. - LU-12 Establish a cluster of 3 to 4 pedestrian-oriented blocks ("Town Square") to serve the new residential community, area visitors and employees in the Town Center. - The pedestrian center should be focused on a public plaza or park to serve as a central gathering area. - Require active pedestrian-oriented retail, restaurants, personal services, and other commercial services and amenities on the ground floor to meet the needs of transit riders, residents, employees, and visitors. - Incentivize eating and drinking facilities in the pedestrian center, for example by allowing shared parking, or reducing parking requirements for small businesses less than 2,500 square feet.

-- Incentivize eating and drinking facilities in the pedestrian center, for example by allowing shared parking, or reducing parking requirements for small businesses less than 2,500 square feet. - LU-11 Allow theaters and cultural facilities in the Town Center Mixed Use district.
+LU-13 Allow theaters and cultural facilities in the Town Center Mixed Use district.

-- LU-12 Development projects in the Freeway Area shall comply with the following land use provisions: - Up to 170,000 square feet of office uses with some ground floor retail adjacent to the eBART parking lot; and, - Up to 150,000 square feet of community retail uses. - Residential uses are not permitted in this area due to noise and air emissions from the freeway and railroad.
+- LU-14 If development proposed in the Freeway Area exceeds the following levels, additional environmental analysis shall be required: - 170,000 square feet of office uses with some ground floor retail adjacent to the eBART parking lot; and, - 150,000 square feet of community retail uses. - LU-15 Residential uses are not permitted in this area due to noise and air emissions from the freeway and railroad. - LU-16 The final development plan prepared for the Freeway Area shall take into account the planned Hillcrest Interchange improvements and potential grade separation at Hillcrest Avenue and the Union Pacific Railroad.